Plovdiv: City government

 Plovdiv is the administrative center of Plovdiv Province which consists of the Municipality of Plovdiv, the Maritsa municipality, and the Rodopi municipality.
-The mayor of the Municipality of Plovdiv, Ivan Totev, with the six district mayors represent the local executive authorities.
+The mayor of the Municipality of Plovdiv, Kostadin Dimitrov, with the six district mayors represent the local executive authorities.
 The Municipal Council which consists of 51 municipal counsellors, represents the legislative power, and is elected according to the proportional system by parties' lists.
 The executive government of the Municipality of Plovdiv consists of a mayor who is elected by majority representation, five deputy mayors, and one administrative secretary.
 All the deputy mayors and the secretary control their administrative structured units.

 According to the Law for the territorial subdivision of the Capital municipality and the large cities, the territory of Plovdiv Municipality is subdivided into six district administrations with their mayors being appointed following approval by the Municipal Council.

 Districts and neighbourhoods

 In 1969 the villages of Proslav and Komatevo were incorporated into the city.
 In 1987 the municipalities of Maritsa and Rodopi were separated from Plovdiv which remained their administrative center.
 In the last several years, the inhabitants from those villages had taken steps to rejoin the "urban" municipality.